-The bill amends the existing law regarding the revocation of a person's license due to certain convictions.
-It specifies that if a person's privilege has been revoked under sections 41-6-74.1 or 41-6-74.2, they must surrender their license to the court or clerk of courts immediately if present at the time of conviction.
-If not present, they are required to return the license within fourteen days of the conviction.
-The bill also clarifies that the revocation must be noted on the face of the license, which will then be returned to the Department of Game, Fish and Parks.
+The bill amends South Dakota law regarding the process of license revocation following a conviction.
+It specifies that if a person's privilege has been revoked under sections 41-6-74.1 or 41-6-74.2, the individual must surrender their license to the court or clerk of courts immediately if present at the time of conviction.
+If not present, the individual is required to return the license within fourteen days of the conviction.
+The bill also clarifies that the revocation must be noted on the face of the license, which must then be returned to the Department of Game, Fish and Parks.

 Statutes affected: